varya/steroids/_posts/debugging/2013-05-24-safari-web-inspector.markdown

 *iOS7 requires your Safari to be updated to version 6.1 or later.* Version 6.1 is currently unreleased to the public, so you need to download it from [developer.apple.com](https://developer.apple.com/devcenter/mac/index.action#downloads) You'll need to restart your computer after updating Safari for the Web Inspector to work.

 To get started, open your Steroids app in the iOS Simulator by typing `simulator` in the Steroids console (or `$ steroids simulator` in another Terminal window).
+Please note that `$ steroids connect` needs to be running when calling `simulator` or `$ steroids simulator`.
+Otherwise the autoconnect fails giving a connection error.

 Next, enable Safari's developer tools.
 Open Safari's preferences by selecting *Safari* > *Preferences* from the top menu, go to the Advanced tab and check the Show Developer menu checkbox.